MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionsourcelocation_position.md

 # Windows.UI.Input.Spatial.SpatialInteractionSourceLocation.Position

 ## -description
-Gets the position of a hand or the holding position of a spatial controller.
+Gets the grip pose position, representing the position of the user's hand, either directly or where it holds a motion controller.

 ## -property-value
 The position.

 ## -remarks
-This property represents the position of the user's hand, either directly or where it holds the spatial controller.
-This position is distinct from the spatial controller's pointing ray, which has its origin at the tip of the controller.
-The pointing ray for a controller is available through the [SpatialPointingPose.TryGetInteractionSourcePose](spatialpointerpose_trygetinteractionsourcepose_1162732260.md) method.
+This position is distinct from the motion controller's pointing ray, which has its origin at the tip of the controller.
+The pointing ray for a controller is available through the SourcePointerPose property.

 Note that position is only available for an interaction source if it can be correlated with the specified coordinate system.